-Are you a remote worker?
-Find yourself traveling for business, running from meeting to meeting, or bringing your laptop to the local coffee shop?
+Are you a freelancer or remote worker?
+Do you find yourself traveling for business, running from meeting to meeting, or bringing your laptop to the local coffee shop?
 Then you are one of the 5% of all workers in non-family businesses who work at home at least one day a week according to USA Today.
-Have a full time office job?
+Have a full-time office job?
 Fast Company suggests you should be working in a coffee shop on occasion as well.
 Switching up your work environment can stimulate your creativity and productivity.

-4 Tips: Working in a Coffee Shop
+4 Tips for Working in a Coffee Shop

 It can be easier for some to get distracted in a new environment.
 Having a list of tasks or a specific goal in mind before you go can help keep you on track.
-Don't forget to keep your belongings organized and always in eye-sight as well, especially if you have client information on your computer.
+Don't forget to keep your belongings organized and always in eyesight as well, especially if you have client information on your computer.

 Follow these tips and you'll be a coffee shop working pro in no time!
 Looking for a job that will let you work out of the office?
 Check out our open positions here.